 👀 You can reference your issue typing # in the pull request's commenting dialog

-Creating a new Swate template Create a new Annotation Table in a fresh Excel workbook
+Creating a new Swate template Create or open a Swate template

 Template Metadata Explanation